sophiabrandt/100-days-of-code/r-1-log.md

 Tried an "easy" leetcode algorithm but wasn't in the right headspace.
 Couldn't solve it and have to come back later.
 Worked on Fullstack JS app [feedbacky](https://github.com/sophiabrandt/feedbacky): added Stripe to backend and frontend.
 Followed the [Elixir course](https://pragmaticstudio.com/elixir).

+### R1D22

+Heroku Deployment Woes with my Node.js/React.js app.
+But I managed to get it working (play nice with yarn and environmental variables).
+Worked a bit with Elixir and Phoenix and eex files (template syntax looks ugly).
+I'm a bit confused about Elixir's data structures: tuples, keyword lists, maps, structs, etc. Why Keyword Lists?